Table of Contents[Hide][Show]

 Causes Jaw Problems

 Gum chewing might feel good, but our jaws aren’t made to chew continuously for hours.
 Excessive chewing can lead to tight jaw muscles, and jaw muscle imbalances if one has the habit of chewing only on one side.
-This can lead to temporomandibular joint disorders (TMJ) and tension headaches.
+This can lead to temporomandibular joint disorders (TMJ), tension headaches, and migraines, especially in children and adolescents.

 80 – 90% of chewing gum on the market is made of plastic and not biodegradable, which can present major problems for the environment.
-In fact chewing gum is so artificial that insects won’t eat it (and no human should either), but fish and birds may eat it and possibly choke.
+In fact, chewing gum is so artificial that insects won’t eat it (and no human should either).
+Sadly, fish and birds may eat it and possibly choke.

-Although chewing gum has some health benefits, ultimately everything about chewing gum is artificial.
+Although chewing on gum has some health benefits, ultimately everything about it is artificial.
 Typical chewing gums are made of several harmful artificial ingredients, and the chewing experience itself can trigger negative responses in the body.

 In short, the downsides that come with chewing gum really outweigh the benefits.
 And the benefits can be gained more effectively in other ways.